jsGanttImproved/jsgantt-improved/README.md

 ## Want to Collaborate?

 Clone this repo, run `npm i` and `npm run demo-full`.
 This will start a `localhost:8080` with a live  example.
-Do your change in `src` and restart this command refresh the changes.
+Use `npm run watch` or do your change in `src` and restart this command refresh the changes.

 For testing use `npm run test` with e2e tests.